Divyanshu708/17-react-quiz/README.md

-## This is a simple react quiz app that I have worked along with learning react:
+## This is a simple react quiz app that I have worked along with learning react!

 # how to run: